 How do I access the WiFi?

 Select “UALR-WiFi” wireless network.
-When prompted enter your NetID and password (example: whb1).
+When prompted, enter your email address and password.

 How do I login on school computers?